wustlcse237sp20/project-rubikscubesolver/README.md

 * A user should be able to iterate through the solution provided by an algorithm by clicking next and previous buttons in the GUI

 **Usage**
-* Note - the algorithm may take a while for cubes scrambled more than 5ish rotations.
+* Note - the algorithm may take awhile for cubes scrambled more than 5ish rotations.

 **Is there anything that you implemented that doesn't currently work?**